liquid4teur/Vagrant/README.md

 # Managing the VM

-You can suspend your VM with the command:
+You can suspend your VM.
+The suspend command is similar to the hibernate feature of a laptop.
+The box is unloaded from memory but not shot down.
+The contents of the box RAM are written to the disk.
+You can do so with the command:

 >vagrant suspend

+After a "vagrant suspend", you can bring back the VM to exactly the same state as it was when it was suspended.

 You can shutdown your VM gracefully with the command (after that, you can restart it at any time wi):